Gabriela0727/Alien-invension-/README.md

 # Alien-invension-
-This was my first project
+This was my first coding project ever using python.